Welcome to our Help Center.

 There are a lot of variables to the hashrate.
 It is not uncommon for the hash rate to be 10%-15% above or below the previous 24 hour chart. .
 Factors such as pool choice, coin difficulty, latency from your pool choice etc could play a major factor in the variation.
 If you don't feel something is fair, try contacting the rig owner.

-We currently accept BTC (Bitcoin), LTC (Litecoin), and ETH (Ethereum) for purchasing rentals at MiningRigRentals.
+We currently accept BTC (Bitcoin), LTC (Litecoin), ETH (Ethereum), BCH (Bitcoin Cash), DASH (Dash) for purchasing rentals at MiningRigRentals.

-Visit ShapeShift and instantly convert your favorite altcoin into BTC, just input your MRR BTC Deposit address.
+You could try visiting ShapeShift and instantly convert your favorite altcoin into BTC or vice versa, just input your MRR Deposit address.

 Note that we are not associated with this service and take no responsibility for any third party service, we provide it to you for information only.